Abstract orange ring on black background representing the power of AI data processing in online gambling.

 Back when the sector was young, operators handled that oxygen by hand: CSV exports, pivot-table marathons, and ad-hoc surveys that caught a snapshot of player behaviour weeks after it changed.

-Suddenly, hours mattered — and spreadsheets don’t run in real time.
+Spreadsheets don’t run in real time.
+Markets do.

 AI arrives — and flips the script.